Configuring vulnerability detection

 • CVE: The Common Vulnerabilities and Exposures identifier for the corresponding vulnerability.

-• Rationale: Broad description of the vulnerability.
+• Description: Broad description of the vulnerability.

 • Severity: Impact of the vulnerability in terms of security.